 The Board may decide to temporarily deviate from the guidelines, wholly or in part, if there are special reasons for doing so in an individual case and deviation is necessary to satisfy the company’s long-term interests, including its sustainability.
 The duties of the Remuneration Committee include preparing Board decisions on remuneration issues, including decisions regarding deviations from the guidelines.
 With respect to employment relationships governed by rules other than Swedish rules, appropriate adjustments may take place with respect to pension benefits and other benefits to ensure compliance with such rules or local practice, whereupon the overarching purpose of these guidelines shall be attained as far as possible.

 The guidelines shall not take precedence over mandatory terms of employment law legislation or collective agreements.
 Nor shall they apply to already executed agreements.

-These guidelines shall apply commencing the 2021 Annual General Meeting until further notice.
+These guidelines shall apply from the 2022 Annual General Meeting until further notice.”

 For information on the company’s calculated expenses for remuneration of senior executives, see Note C2.